QCHackers/tqec/docs/detectors.rst

 The ``tqec`` package implements a method to automatically compute detectors from a given quantum circuit representing a quantum error corrected computation.

+An accompanying notebook showcasing the different steps to find detectors is located `here <media/detectors/detector_computation_illustration.ipynb>`_.

 Difference from the main ``tqec`` package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~